 1.3.6 Maintain a database for tracking academic integrity violations.

-ROLE OF THE ACADEMIC DISQUALIFICATION AND REINSTATEMENT REVIEW COMMITTEE (ADRRC)
+1.4 ACADEMIC DISQUALIFICATION AND REINSTATEMENT REVIEW COMMITTEE (ADRRC) ROLE

-The San José State University Academic Integrity Policy requires that the ADRRC reviews and makes the final decision on cases referred to them by SCED and on appeals of academic sanctions imposed for violations of the academic integrity policy.
+The ADRRC reviews and makes the final decision on cases referred to them by SCED and on appeals of academic sanctions imposed for violations of the academic integrity policy.
+The ADRRC must:

-1.4.1 Request for reviews of academic sanctions may be referred to the ADRRC by SCED based on recommended sanctions for similar types of violations, to ensure consistency across campus, as described below.
+1.4.1 Review academic sanctions that are referred to the ADRRC by SCED based on recommended sanctions for similar types of violations to ensure consistency across campus, as described below.

-1.4.2 Appeals of academic sanctions may also be submitted by students to the ADRRC
+1.4.2 Review academic sanctions when students appeal.

-In all cases, appeals of academic sanctions shall be subject to a thorough review process with evidence presented by the instructor, student, and any other parties involved in earlier review processes such as department chairs, SCED, university Ombudsperson, or other administrators or staff.
+In all cases, appeals of academic sanctions shall be subject to a thorough review process with evidence presented by the instructor, student, and any other parties involved in earlier review processes such as department chairs, SCED staff, the university Ombudsperson, or other administrators or staff.

 2.0 DEFINITIONS OF ACADEMIC DISHONESTY